lbonanomi/scripts/README.md

 ### GitHub Things

-[ghe_bridge](ghe_bridge): $EMPLOYER pusheed an "everyone in the pool" model for Github Enterprise, including non-engineering staff who may not be comfortable on a Linux commandline and historivcally had trouble with navigating a .gitconfig file.
+[ghe_bridge](ghe_bridge): $EMPLOYER pusheed an "everyone in the pool" model for Github Enterprise, including non-engineering staff who may not be comfortable on a Linux commandline and historically had trouble with navigating a .gitconfig file.
 This microservice and bookmarklet combo allowed for more business-oriented folks to push a button and get a fixed .gitconfig and a repository zipfile for their Github Desktop.

 [git_cat_tree](git_cat_tree.rb): Documentation in Github Enterprise is a great idea!
 Git runbooks just-in GHE is a *terrible idea*.
 This is a convenience script for picking docco off of a GHE instance.
 Why not use a git clone?
 Because babeld can fail independently.